jwplayer/jwplayer-documentation/docs/api/javascript_api_reference.md

 * [Related](#related)

 Also, note that all Events below are using the on listener, however it is also possible to register or remove each event with on, once, or off.
 The use of trigger may also be used for custom events.
-For an introduction to JW7's API, see the [JavaScript API Quick Start](http://support.jwplayer.com/customer/portal/articles/1413074).
+For an introduction to JW7's API, see the [JavaScript API Quick Start](/api/javascript_api_introduction/).

-Note that this document is a reference for the JW Player 7 API, which has changed substantially since JW6.
-Existing JW6 event listeners will continue working with JW7, though we do suggest updating them to this newer model.
-For the JW6 API, see our [JW6 Javascript Reference](http://support.jwplayer.com/customer/portal/articles/2051720-javascript-api-reference-legacy)

 * * *